hashicorp/consul-template/README.md

 | `max-stale`       | The maximum staleness of a query.
 If specified, Consul will distribute work among all servers instead of just the leader.
 The default value is 0 (none).
 | `ssl`             | Use HTTPS while talking to Consul.
 Requires the Consul server to be configured to serve secure connections.
 The default value is false.
 | `ssl-verify`      | Verify certificates when connecting via SSL.
 This requires the use of `-ssl`.
 The default value is true.
+| `ssl-cert`        | Path to an SSL client certificate to use to authenticate to the consul server.
+Useful if the consul server "verify_incoming" option is set.
+| `ssl-ca-cert`     | Path to a CA certificate file, containing one or more CA certificates to use to validate the certificate sent by the consul server to us.
+This is a handy alternative to setting ```--ssl-verify=false``` if you are using your own CA.
 | `syslog`          | Send log output to syslog (in addition to stdout and stderr).
 The default value is false.
 | `syslog-facility` | The facility to use when sending to syslog.
 This requires the use of `-syslog`.
 The default value is `LOCAL0`.
 | `token`           | The [Consul API token][Consul ACLs].
 There is no default value.